What is it? An immersive walk-through journey into Liverpool’s most famous quarter – unmissable for fans.

 What is it?
 RIBA’s national architecture centre, based in a gleaming complex on Liverpool’s waterfront.

 Why go?
 This is the spiritual home for outstanding design: through a series of exhibitions, talks and city tours you can learn about world-leading architecture, craftsmanship and art.
-The building itself is an angular delight, jutting up from Canning Dock and contrasting beautifully with the ornate, early twentieth-century architecture of the nearby ‘Three Graces’ – the Liver Building, Cunard Building and Port of Liverpool Building.
-If you're still not convinced (and we don't know why you wouldn't be) RIBA also recently won the 'Best Newcomer to the Visitor Economy' at the Liverpool City Region Tourism Awards (2018).
+The building itself is an angular delight, jutting up from Canning Dock and contrasting beautifully with the ornate, early twentieth-century architecture of the nearby ‘Three Graces’ – the Liver, Cunard and Port of Liverpool buildings.
+If you're still not convinced, RIBA also recently won the 'Best Newcomer to the Visitor Economy' at the Liverpool City Region Tourism Awards (2018).
 Impressive stuff.

 What is it?
 A ferry tour across the vast estuary of Liverpool’s river.